KitKat1930/Learning-HTML/README.md

 You can create a text field to get text input from a user by adding the type attribute with the value text to the input element. input type="text"

 In order for the form's data to be accessed by the location specified in the action attribute, you must give the text field a name attribute and assign it a value to the data being submitted. input type="text" name="name"

-Placeholder text is used to give people a hint about what kind of information to enter into an input. input type="text" placeholder="cookie recipe url" name="cookie recipe url"
+Placeholder text is used to give people a hint about what kind of information to enter into an input. input type="text" placeholder="cookie_recipe_url" name="cookie_recipe_url"

+To prevent a user from submitting your form when required information is missing, you need to add the required attribute to the input element. input required type="text" name="cookie_recipe_url" placeholder="cookie_recipe_url"